 Hye-Sook Kim, Ph.D.

-Basic and Mechanistic Research in Complementary and Integrative Health Branch
+Program Director, Basic and Mechanistic Research in Complementary and Integrative Health Branch

-Dr. Kim came to NCCIH after a brief stint as a senior R&D manager in the Institute of Advanced Technology at CJ-Cheil Jedang Corporation (CJ Corp.) in South Korea.
+Dr. Kim came to NCCIH after a brief stint as a senior research and development manager in the Institute of Advanced Technology at CJ-Cheil Jedang Corporation (CJ Corp.) in South Korea.
 There she oversaw a biopharma research group to develop microbiome-based therapeutics for treating neurological disorders, immune-related diseases, and cancer.
 Prior to CJ Corp., she was a project leader at the Delaware-based DuPont, where she managed human gut microbiome and probiotic projects aimed at ameliorating metabolic disorders and improving gastrointestinal health.

 Dr. Kim’s areas of expertise include bacteriology, molecular biology, biochemistry, bioinformatics, and host–microbe interactions.
 Dr. Kim earned her Ph.D. in plant pathology from the University of Wisconsin–Madison.
 She did her postdoctoral training in the Department of Biochemistry and Molecular Biology at the University of Chicago, where she studied the regulatory mechanisms of a BSL-3 bacterial pathogen during host adaptation.